-Probate Lawyers Serving Clients Across Murrieta, Temecula & Menifee, CA
+Probate Lawyers Serving Clients in Murrieta, Temecula, CA & Beyond

 At The Ashcraft Firm, we are so excited to introduce our $0 down probate program to Riverside County Executors.
 This means that you can be represented by an experienced probate attorney without paying any attorney’s fees upfront.
 We will wait to get our fees when the estate is in a position to pay for those fees itself.
-If you are as excited as we are, please feel free to contact one of our probate lawyers now at (951) 477-4280 and we can start the process today by scheduling an initial gathering phone call with a probate paralegal who will gather all the information probate court and attorneys will need to get your case finalized.
-We are proud to be your local source of probate law representation and trust administration in the Murrieta, Temecula, Poway, and Menifee, CA area.
+If you are as excited as we are, please feel free to contact one of our will and estates lawyers now at (951) 477-4280 and we can start the process today by scheduling an initial gathering phone call with a probate paralegal who will gather all the information probate court and attorneys will need to get your case finalized.
+We are proud to be your local source of probate law representation and trust administration in Murrieta, Temecula, Poway, Menifee, Hemet, Lake Elsinore, Moreno Valley, Palm Springs, Perris, Riverside, Rancho Bernardo, CA, and the surrounding areas.

 What is Probate?